BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-Jame_Bond: Gives all permissions to users and strips the rest

 9-Joh_Doe: Gives all permissions to owner, read and execute to group and write and execute to everyone

+10-Directories: Grants execution permmissions to all subdirectoris of current directory for all